 Various sensors exist for the detection and warning of approaching movement, including piezometers, in-place inclinometers, tiltmeters, borehole extensometers, crack meters, creep meters, load cells, rain gauges, etc.

-A highly flexible WEB based or local access data management software is the heart of real-time landslide monitoring system.
+A highly flexible WEB-based or local access data management software is the heart of a real-time landslide monitoring system.
 The database software can combine data from geotechnical sensors as well as geodetic survey targets.

 Some of the features of this software are: